-b.
-The Group also has followed discounted cash flows technique for some property which considers the present value of net each flows to be generated from the property, using risk-adjusted discount rates.
+The fair value measurement for all of the investment property has been categorised as a Level 3 fair value based on the reputs to the valuation technique used b.
+The Group also has followed discounted cash flows technique for some property which considere the present value of not each flows to be generated from the property, using risk-adjusted discount rates.

-in easo of a valuation of a large land parcel like the subject property, where the development potential is realised over a period of time (i.e. time value of money comes into the picture) and also where there are no or few immediate similar properties (i.e. comparable) available for comparable, DCF method considering relevant potential developments of the project is used.
+In easo of a valuation of a large land parcel like the subject property, where the development potential is realised over a period of time (i.e. time value of money comes into the picture) and also where there are no or few immediate similar properties (i.e. comparable) available for comparison, DCF monthad considering relevant potential developments of the project is used.

 Investment property comprises a number of commercial properties that are leased to third parties.
 Each of the leases entered are normally for a period of 5 to 10 years.
-Subsequent renewals are negotiated with the leases or as per the terms of initial agreement are automatically remeisted.
-No continguat reasure changed.
+Subsequent renewals are negotiated with the leases or as per the terms of rinitial agreement are numerically removed.
+No contingent renewals are eleanged.